 The Rendezvous, the Pioneer Valley’s leading bar-venue, features great food and Ms. Pac Man.
-Located in Turners Falls, MA.
-It hosts a number of literary and extra-literary events.
+Located in Turners Falls, MA, they host of a number of literary and extra-literary events.

 The University of Massachusetts Graduate School, with a Graduate Faculty of 1,100 at the Amherst campus, is the major research institution in the Five-Campus University System.
 The School offers 51 programs leading to a doctorate and 73 programs toward a master's degree.

-And individuals including: Anonymous, Catherine Norr, Barry Rackner, Matthew Zapruder, Therese Young Kim.
+And individuals including: Anonymous, Maria Black, Alexandra Lynch, Catherine Norr, Deborah Schwartz, Christine Schutt, Larisa Svirsky, Barry Rackner, Matthew Zapruder, Therese Young Kim.